Isabel of Conches: The legend

 He gives no further description of her role in the battle.
-Isabel may have encouraged the knights or she perhaps fought actively, as the comparisons to these warlike heroines seem to suggest.
+Isabel may have encouraged the knights, or perhaps fought actively, as the comparisons to these warlike heroines seem to suggest.

 A settlement was finally reached between the warring families.

 Later life and death

-According to the chronicle, Isabel ended up in a nunnery where she “worthily reformed her life”.
+According to the chronicle, Isabel ended up in a nunnery where she "worthily reformed her life".
 Isabel died on 24 April 1102, in Saint-Rémy-l'Honoré, Yvelines, Île-de-France, France, at the age of 44, and was buried in Rambouillet, Seine-et-Oise, Île-de-France, France.